Talking Points

 Leeds City Museum

-Leeds City Museum is conveniently located in Millenium Square in the centre of town, making it easy to get to by bus, train, or car.
-Here you can enjoy an engaging overview of local and global history.
+Leeds City Museum is conveniently located in Millennium Square in the centre of the city, making it easy to get to by bus, train, or car.
+Here you can enjoy an engaging overview of both local and global history.

 Abbey House Museum

-Located opposite the historic Kirkstall Abbey, Abbey House Museum recreates the sights and sounds of Victorian Leeds.
-This charming museum is designed like a 19th-century street, complete with traditional shop fronts and period displays, allowing you to talk a walk (literally) through history.
+Located opposite the historic Kirkstall Abbey, Abbey House Museum takes you back through the years to experience the sights and sounds of Victorian Leeds.
+This charming museum is designed like a 19th-century street, complete with traditional shop fronts and period displays, allowing you to take a walk (literally) through history.

 Visit on a sunny day and you can finish your visit with a saunter through the green spaces surrounding Kirkstall Abbey.
 A popular bus route runs on the main road just outside the abbey, so you can visit by car or bus with ease.